testmailtt/webhook.site/docs/custom-actions/action-types.md

 * Delete File
 * Delete Folder
 * Get Link - creates a temporary download link for any file in your Dropbox, and saves it in a variable.

+## Twitter

+The Twitter Integration supports the following actions using Twitter's API:

+* Post Tweet